ash-project/ash/documentation/dsls/DSL:-Ash.Domain.md

 ## authorization
 Options for how requests are authorized using this domain.
-See the [security guide](/documentation/topics/security.md) for more.
+See the [Sensitive Data guide](/documentation/topics/security/sensitive-data.md) for more.